Luckick/EAGCN/README.md

 # EAGCN
-Implementation of Edge Attention based Multi-relational Graph Convolutional Networks
+Implementation of Edge Attention based Multi-relational Graph Convolutional Networks, which is submitted to KDD 2018